vs4dhak/auto_cmake/readme.md

 cme.run()
 ```

-3) Run the script to generate all the CMakeLists.txt files
+3) Run the script to generate the CMake project